Gigacore/SVG-Dashed-Lines-Generator/README.md

-# SVG-Dashed-Lines-Generator
+# SVG Dashed Lines Generator
-A simple dashed lines generator for web using SVG stroke-dasharray attribute.
+A simple dashed lines generator for web using SVG ```stroke-dasharray``` attribute as documented on MDN.

 License
 ===================